 Trend 18: Wood Grades

-Rustic grade with a lot of knots was a popular for a long time, but now with interiors moving to more paired back, simple designs, flooring grades in Prime and Character are proving more popular amongst consumers.
+Highlighting the beauty of real hardwood floors, natural wood grains add richness and depth, making them a timeless choice.
+Rustic grade wood flooring with a lot of knots was a popular for a long time, but now with interiors moving to more paired back, simple designs, flooring grades in Prime and Natural are proving more popular amongst consumers.

 Trend 19: Parquet Borders

-Using a two line border is a favourite amongst interior designers and is often seen in interior magazines.
+A hardwood flooring trend that remains a classic is adding a border to your parquet floor, creating an additional layer of sophistication to the wood parquet floor design.
+Using a two line border around your parquet hardwood floor is a favourite amongst interior designers and is often seen in interior magazines.

 Trend 20: Metal Transitions